DanCQ/Bitcoin-Halving-Countdown/README.md

-Under CONStrucTion!!! ;P
+UnDer CONStrucTion!!!

-My own countdown of The Bitcoin Halving event and related information.
+My own personal countdown of The Bitcoin Halving event and other relevant information.
+Using the Bitcoin Blockchair API.